 Call center workforce management is the process of ensuring that the right, properly-skilled people are in place to serve customers when needed.
 Call centers are more complex than other types of workplaces because customer service reps serve both sides of the business — the company and callers.

 Therefore, call center workforce management is both a science and an art.
 It is a science because there are functional best practices that lead to success, and an art because best practices also encompass personal relationships that require insight and finesse for success.
-That takes:

 Whether you call your front line staff “agents”, “customer care specialists” or “customer service representatives (CSRs)” does not matter.
 Likewise, while many of us still refer to the facility as a “call center,” we all know that customers use multiple channels to contact companies with questions, complaints, or to place orders.